Compare D.C. Electric Prices

-Washington DC Residential Electric Rates
+Washington DC Electricity Rates

 Washington DC Energy Market Overview

-Washington DC or District of Columbia has had energy freedom since 2001 when the Public Service Commission of the District of Columbia created a competitive marketplace for electricity and natural gas rates.
+Washington DC or the District of Columbia has had energy freedom since 2001 when the Public Service Commission of the District of Columbia created a competitive marketplace for electricity and natural gas rates.
 At the moment, only customers served by the state power company PEPCO are able to shop around, compare electric rates in Washington DC and select an alternative energy provider.

 Those who switch will continue to have their energy delivered and power outages fixed by PEPCO.
 However, as far as the prices for electric rates, you can have your say.